Shynixn/BlockBall/README.md

 ## Description

-Blockball is a spigot plugin to play soccer in Minecraft.
+BlockBall is a spigot plugin to play soccer games in Minecraft.

 ## Features